 Operation and Maintenance Best Practices

-Scores are updated quarterly so that communities can see progress as they work with RUBA and RMWs on improvements.
-The scores are published twice per year, in conjunction with the federal Sanitation Deficiency System (SDS) and state Capital Improvement Project (CIP) funding opportunities.
+Scores are published twice per year, according to the timeline below.
 It is important to note that the Best Practice score accounts for 15% of the points possible for SDS project scoring and 40% of the points possible for CIP project scoring.
 The most effective way to increase your community’s chance of receiving project funding is by improving your Best Practice score.
 The most effective way to increase your Best Practice score is by working with RUBA and your RMW.

 Review Projects in SDS for your Community by: